Minced Ginger is quite popular in multiple cuisines and dishes as it enhances the flavor.

 Step 3: Adjust the ginger piece, direction, and intensity

 Throughout the grating process, adjust the ginger piece and direction to make sure no gratings are too long.
 Also, you can increase intensity when you reach thicker portions of the rhizome.

 Step 4: Remove Excess Water (optional)

 To keep its flavor longer, you can remove extra liquid from the minced ginger.
-Simply do this by pouring the gratings into a large colander and squeeze the mass.
+Do this by pouring the gratings into a large colander and squeezing the mass.

 2) Mincing Ginger Using a Food Processor

 A food processor is an invention that cuts down prep time by doing boring jobs at a much faster pace.
 Chopping and mincing are two of the most popular uses of food processors.

 It can be really helpful for folks who have sensitive skin (ginger can burn skin).